Forrest Aguirre

 She has published a number of essays and in received the 2011 International Association of the Fantastic in the Arts Distinguished Scholarship Award for distinguished contributions to the scholarship and criticism of the fantastic.
 Andrea was a Guest of Honor at WisCon 36.

 Graduating from Clarion West in 1999, Andrea had her first novel, Mindscape, published by Aqueduct Press in 2006.
 It won the Carl Brandon Parallax Award and was shortlisted for the Phillip K Dick Award and the Tiptree Award.
 Redwood and Wildfire, her second novel, was published by Aqueduct Press in 2011 and won the 2011 James Tiptree Jr. Award and the 2011 Carl Brandon Society Kindred Award.
 Lonely Stardust, a collection of plays and essays is available from Aqueduct Press and, Will Do Magic For Small Change was published in Spring of 2016.
-Her latest novel, Master of Poisons is available from TorDotCom Publishing now, as well as reprints of Redwood and Wildfire and Will Do Magic For Small Change.Her latest novel, The Archangels of Funk, is forthcoming.
+Her latest novel, Master of Poisons is available from TorDotCom Publishing now, as well as reprints of Redwood and Wildfire and Will Do Magic For Small Change.Her latest novel, Archangels of Funk, is available now.

 Berrien C. Henderson